fulcrologic/fulcro/docs/index.md

 # Fulcro

 Fulcro is a library for building full-stack webapps using the Clojure and Clojurescript programming languages.
-It leverages Om Next and a number of other libraries to provide a strongly cohesive story that has many advantages over techniques, libraries, and frameworks you might have used before.
+It provides a strongly cohesive story that has many advantages over techniques, libraries, and frameworks you might have used before.

 ## Is Fulcro for me?